jpmintz01/oTree/README.md

 - Added other participant IDs & wait pages.
 - fixed html formatting errors
 - started version tracking
+- added possibility of fixed decisions for various players in P-W (same technique as RPS - see below)
 - added possibility of fixed decisions for various players in RPS<br>
+-- added lists in rps models.py under Constants<br>
+-- does python's random function provide enough true randomness?<br>
+-- lists came from the following code which I ran for 50 rounds :<br>
 ________________
 <pre>
 import random